epam/edp-install/docs/user-guide/add-quality-gate.md

     metadata:
       name: <name-of-quality-gate>
     ```
   3. Ensure the task `promote-images` contains steps and logic to apply to the project.
-Also ensure that the last task is `promote-images` which parameters are mandatory.
+Also ensure that the last task is `promote-images` which parameters are mandatory:
     ```
     spec:
       params: